 It is undoubtedly Salers position in the mountains that helps attract so many visitors - 400,000 each year - and provides many of the activities in the region.
 The region around the village is very beautiful, and ideal for a wide range of outdoor activities.

-In particular you should also visit the village of Tournemire, another 'most beautiful village of France' and just a few kilometres from Salers.
+We enjoyed a stroll around the small village of Fontanges and to see the castle at Saint-Chamant, both a short distance to the south of Salers, and in particular you should also visit the village of Tournemire, another 'most beautiful village of France' and just a few kilometres from Salers.

 Salers is classified as a one of the most beautiful village in France (plus beau villages)

-Address: Salers, Mauriac, Cantal, Auvergne, 15140 || GPS: latitude 45.138, longitude 2.4957
+Address: Salers, Mauriac, Cantal, Auvergne, 15140, France || GPS: latitude 45.138, longitude 2.4957

-Suggested tourist attractions to visit near Salers, France
+Sightseeing & tourist attractions to visit nearby

-- Verger de Déduit - remarkable garden (9km)
+- Verger de Déduit: remarkable garden (9km)

-- Tournemire - most beautiful village (9km)
+- Tournemire: most beautiful village (9km)

-- Salins - town of art and history (10km)
+- Salins: town of art and history (10km)

-- Puy Mary - grand site of france (15km)
+- Puy Mary: grand site of france (15km)

-- Puy Griou - site of natural beauty (18km)
+- Puy Griou: site of natural beauty (18km)

-- Riom-es-Montagnes - recommended detour (21km)
+- Riom-es-Montagnes: recommended detour (21km)

-- Plomb du Cantal - site of natural beauty (23km)
+- Plomb du Cantal: site of natural beauty (23km)

-- Parc-arboretum de Neuvic d'Ussel - remarkable garden (32km)
+- Parc-arboretum de Neuvic d'Ussel: remarkable garden (32km)

-- Volcans d'Auvergne - regional natural parc (36km)
+- Volcans d'Auvergne: regional natural parc (36km)